AdMoR/admor.github.io/_posts/2023-10-28-A personal language teacher.markdown

 First question : why would you want to use a queue system for this use case ?

-My guesses were the foolowing :
+My guesses were the following :
 - GPU ressources will be the scarcest
 - Processing time can hugely vary from a few seconds up to a minute depending on the response length
 - 1 Gpu may serve several users at the same time

+Using a queue has other advantages compared to an http service alternative :
+- No need to have a service with a (costly) load balancer
+- A publicly accessible URL might also be more expensive to get

-So handling GPU requests in a queue makes sense as long as the communication is simple enough for the web servers.
+So handling GPU requests in a queue makes sense as it is cheap and still allow scaling to multiple client.

 #### Cloud RabbitMQ and its optimization